List of Arrested Development characters: Frank Wrench (Moses Taylor)

-Frank Wrench is the protagonist of Wrench, a fictional television series about a rule-abiding police detective.
+Frank Wrench (Rob Corddry) is the protagonist of Wrench, a fictional television series about a rule-abiding police detective.
 He is played by actor Moses Taylor, who is also a vocal gun activist, frequently brandishing a realistic prop gun that shoots out a flag imprinted with the Second Amendment.
 Lindsay briefly begins an affair with Taylor which is interrupted when she is tranquilized.
 From the perspective of a group of onlookers, Taylor, who is holding his prop gun, looks like he has murdered her; he quickly carries her to a bench where he leaves her and flees the scene.
 His voice is later heard outside the door to the bathroom on the set of Wrench, which Tobias has entered, believing it to have a real, functioning toilet.
-On Arrested Development, Moses Taylor and his character-within-a-character Frank Wrench are played by Rob Corddry.